Featured Success Story

 We specifically recommend checking our Titan CLM solution.
 It’s a contract lifecycle management app that integrates directly into Salesforce.
 Titan CLM gives you tools to redline, edit, and comment on any document while tracking every step inside your customer relationship management (CRM) platform.

-With Titan’s no-code solutions for Salesforce, you won’t look back!
+With Titan’s no-code solutions for Salesforce, you won’t look back.
 You will get game-changing collaboration where you can add participants to necessary stages in your notary process and sign documents quickly and securely.

-Then, you can track your whole notary process in Salesforce!
+Then, you can track your whole notary process in Salesforce.
 Whether you need to manage, review, or track document changes, you can do so directly in your CRM platform.
 With Titan, your company gets complete real-time visibility of every content inserted or deleted in documents.

 By notarizing documents, organizations and people can obtain accurate and secure documents.
 However, the traditional process is time-consuming.
 To make your notary process efficient and continuously running, we suggest Titan CLM for creating fully digitized Salesforce workflows.